Western culture promotes the idea of being 'happy.' It is promoted everywhere...

 We're all different and nomatter how the above scenarios may manifest themselves in each of us - we all have access to our Adult Ego State; our internal voice of reason; our mediator; our logical processor of facts; our fairness-administrator.
 Accessing our Adult means engaging in the here-and-now, this very minute, and seeing what is real versus what is not real - what we really need to respond to versus what we are responding to through habit.
 It is about taking ownership of the package of thoughts and feelings which are happening within us right now, and putting them under our own spotlight for examination.

-Our Adult will ask questions:-
+Our Adult will ask questions, such as:

 * What am I feeling?
 Sad?
 Lonely?
 Jealous?
+Confused?
+Stuck?

 * Why might this be happening?